wmacmill/choresnap/wp-content/plugins/mycred/readme.txt

 == Description ==

 > #### Plugin Support
 > Free support is offered  via the [myCRED support forum](http://mycred.me/support/forums/).
-No support is provided here on the wordpress.org support forum.
+No support is provided here on the wordpress.org website.

 myCRED is a adaptive points management tool to help you build reward programs, monetize your website or just reward users with points for posting comments or publishing content.